-It is fitting that the new journal Peace and Conflict: Journal of Peace Psychology should appear at this moment in history, which-I am convinced-offers us an unprecedented opportunity to break with the culture of war and pursue a new path toward a culture of peace.
+It is fitting that the new journal "Peace and Conflict: Journal of Peace Psychology" should appear at this moment in history, which - I am convinced - offers us an unprecedented opportunity to break with the culture of war and pursue a new path towards a culture of peace.

 Psychological factors are especially important in bringing about this new departure.
-The preamble of the United Nations Educational, Scientific, and Cultural Organization's (UNESCO's) constitution states "that since wars begin in the minds of men, it is in the minds of men that the defences of peace must be constructed."
-To respond more effectively to this challenge, I have recently established a new programme at UNESCO specifically aimed at promoting and strengthening a culture of peace.
+The preamble of UNESCO's constitution states "that since wars begin in the minds of men, it is in the minds of men that the defences of peace must be constructed".
+In order to respond more effectively to this challenge, I have recently established a new programme at UNESCO specifically aimed at promoting and strengthening a culture of peace.

 The task of constructing a culture of peace may be compared to that of orchestrating a vast symphony encompassing the whole gamut of human expressions.
-Every person has a part to play, within the family, the workplace, the community, the nation, multinational entities, and the international community.
-The role of civil society is at least as important as that of the nation-state and that of nongovernmental organizations as vital as that of intergovernmental organizations.
+Every person has a part to play, within the family, the workplace, the community, the nation, multinational entities and the international community.
+The role of civil society is at least as important as that of the nation-state, and that of non-governmental organizations as vital as that of intergovernmental organizations.

-Psychologists have the opportunity to take the lead in orchestrating many of the most important parts of this great symphony: through research; through teaching, both formally and through the mass media; and by participating in actions for social change without which the culture of peace would remain only words.
-A priority of UNESCO's new Culture of Peace Programme will, therefore, be to engage psychologists in its development.
+Psychologists have the opportunity to take the lead in orchestrating many of the most important parts of this great symphony: through research, through teaching both formally and through the mass media, and by participating in actions for social change without which the culture of peace would remain only words.
+A priority of UNESCO's new Culture of Peace Programme will therefore be to engage psychologists in its development.

 What is the most effective way to establish this relationship?
-To answer this question, I begin with a concrete and successful case that illustrates how such a relationship can bear fruit.
+To answer this question, I should begin with a concrete and successful case which illustrates how such a relationship can bear fruit.